tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/策略管理/授权操作指南_intl.md

 ## Authorization Steps
 1. Confirm the permissions to be granted.
-  The error message description shown above indicates that you are not yet authorized to access API LookupEvents in CloudAudit, so you cannot view the page.
+  The error message  shown above indicates that you are not yet authorized to access API LookupEvents in CloudAudit, so you cannot view the page.

 2. Authorize sub-users or collaborators through root accounts or sub-accounts that have management permissions.